Live4Code/learnyounode/exercises_l4c/my_first_io/QUIZ.md

 If you're looking for an easy way to count the number of newlines in a string, recall that a JavaScript `String` can be `.split()` into an array of substrings and that '\n' can be used as a delimiter.
 Note that the test file does not have a newline character ('\n') at the end of the last line, so using this method you'll end up with an array that has one more element than the number of newlines.

 ----------------------------------------------------------------------

+Check to see if your program is correct by running this command:

+`node program.js data.txt`

+or by pressing the Submit button.